Juicern/luma/docs/Luma_PRD.md

 ### FR13 – Session & Prompt Management UI

-- Display the presets returned from the backend; allow selecting one for the next session.
+- Surface both the active **system prompt** (pre-filled from backend defaults) and the **user prompt** text area so the user can edit either before recording.
+- Store any edits locally and (eventually) sync them to the backend when saving presets/system prompt overrides.
-- Show recent sessions in a table (name, preset, timestamp, status).
+- Show recent sessions in a table (name, prompt preview, timestamp, status).
 Selecting one should reveal details/history.
 - Provide clipboard-context toggle and optional text field to send manual context snippets.

 ### FR14 – Keyboard Shortcuts